Tomisin400/Nigerian-Financial-Performance-Benchmark/README.md

 ### 6. MTN Nigeria's Recovery in 2025

-MTN Nigeria recorded net losses in both 2023 (−₦133.8B) and 2024 (−₦399.4B) due to significant foreign exchange losses following the Naira devaluation.
-Despite growing revenue in both years, the FX impact wiped out profitability entirely.
+MTN Nigeria recorded significant net losses in 2023 and 2024, primarily driven by foreign exchange losses following the sharp devaluation of the Nigerian naira.
+Despite continued revenue growth, the resulting foreign exchange impact significantly affected profitability during the period.

-MTN recovered strongly in 2025, recording net income of ₦1.1T — its strongest profit result in the five-year period.
+MTN recovered strongly in 2025, recording approximately **₦1.1 trillion in net income**, its strongest profit result during the five-year period.

+This recovery highlights the importance of looking beyond a single year's performance when evaluating financial strength.